Professional AssociationsProfessional Associations: International Association of Accessibility Professionals

-I have been leading accessibility efforts in IBM for almost two decades.
-I work across all IBM divisions, including IBM Interactive (IBMiX), Global Business (GBS) and Technology Services (GTS) and Software Group (SWG), providing innovative accessibility technology, inclusive design thinking, accessible solutions and consulting services.
+I have been leading accessibility efforts in IBM for two decades.
+I work across all IBM divisions, including IBM Interactive (IBMiX), Global Business/Technology Services (GBS/GTS) and most all business units, providing innovative accessibility technology, inclusive design thinking, accessible solutions and consulting services.
 I have performed engagements worldwide in Australia, Canada, China, E.U., Qatar, and the U.S. in financial services; retail, travel, healthcare and telecom industry; universities and government agencies.

 My Bachelors of Computer Science is from Brigham Young University and post graduate work from Florida Atlantic University.
 I joined IBM in Boca Raton, Florida in 1981 and participated in the testing and launch of the IBM Personal Computer and later with the development of the OS/2 operating system.
 I speak English and Italian fluently.
 I'm married and have 3 sons and live in the Austin, Texas area where I volunteer in the community.